 Ho Yay: Probably unintentional, but there's a brief moment where hunky, square-jawed Captain Wilson gives Stryker a meaningful look and then turns and walks away, almost as if he means for Stryker to join him somewhere more private.
 Stryker waits a moment and then follows him.

 "Seinfeld" Is Unfunny: Or, rather, Zero Hour!is funny; it has been noted that, what with Airplane! and all, it's very nearly impossible to watch Zero Hour! with a straight face anymore.
 It's also not as overly melodramatic (and therefore not as silly) as some other Disaster Movies might be, but it gets lumped right in with them anyway.
 Case in point: Warner Home Video marketed the DVD as part of their "Cult Camp Classic" line of films.

 The Batgirl of her timeline reveals she and Bruce are romantically involved, and when she attempts to kiss him Batman recoils back in shock.
 Batman Beyond made them lovers as part of their backstory and Batman: The Killing Jokesees the two end up having a sex scene, both to massive outrage.
-To make it worse, mainstream!Bruce's disgusted reaction mirrored that of fans' reaction to the animated versions.
+To make it worse, the Bruce of the mainstream DCU's disgusted reaction mirrored that of many fans to both animated versions.

 Batman is sent to a timeline where he was shot by the mugger instead of his parents.
 Flashpoint would provide us with a similar reality, only it ended up even worse for Thomas and Martha.

 At one point when Superman and the Batmen are guarding a rock concert, the Golden Age Batman expresses disgust towards rock music, long before Atop the Fourth Wall turned Batman hating rock into a meme.

 Kyle: Yeah, well... probably bound to happen sooner or later, anyway.